John West (governor): Virginia

 Meanwhile, in 1635, after the "thrusting out" of Governor Sir John Harvey, John West was chosen as temporary replacement, and served until 1637 when Harvey was restored to his position.
-In 1640 West was ordered to England, along with three other "thrusters", to answer charges in the Star Chamber.
-All four were eventually cleared, and returned to Virginia.
+In the spring of 1637 West was ordered to England to answer related mutiny charges in the Star Chamber, along with neighbor John Utie, Samuel Matthews (captain), and William Peirce (burgess).
+All four were eventually cleared, and most returned to Virginia.

 In May 1651, West patented 1,550 acres even further upstream on the York River's south branch that he would later sell to Major William Lewis.
 West patented 850 acres further upstream on the York River in 1652, which patent was granted the following year.
 In 1654 West also patented 1,000 acres in Gloucester County.
 Thus, he owned approximately 3,300 acres near the junction of the Mattaponi and Pamunkey Rivers, which thereby become the York River.
 The site eventually developed into a town first called "West Point" to acknowledge his family, then for much of the 19th century was called "Delaware" to honor his brother the Baron De La Warr, before returning to the initial name of West Point.
 By 1655, West was living on the plantation he had established near West Point, called Richmond West Plantation.